corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/gateway-service.md

 ## Installing applications onto the Gateway Service

 {{< note >}}
-[Auth service](auth-service) needs to be set up with baseline permission data for each application.
+[Auth Service](auth-service) needs to be set up with baseline permission data for each application.
 {{< /note >}}

 * [CENM management console](../../../cenm/1.5/cenm-console)